kubecost/docs/air-gapped.md

 - *Advanced pipeline:* this method allows each individual asset in your environment to have a unique price.
 This leverages the Kubecost custom CSV pipeline which is available on Enterprise plans.
 Contact us at support@kubecost.com to learn more.

 ### I use AWS and want the public pricing but can't allow Kubecost to ingress/egress data
-- Use a proxy for the AWS pricing api; you can set and [extra env var](https://github.com/kubecost/cost-analyzer-helm-chart/blob/v1.98/cost-analyzer/values.yaml#L304) to the address of your proxy.
+- Use a proxy for the AWS pricing api; you can set AWS_PRICING_URL via the [extra env var](https://github.com/kubecost/cost-analyzer-helm-chart/blob/v1.98/cost-analyzer/values.yaml#L304) to the address of your proxy.